sflems/led-board-manager/README.md

 ```
 /home/pi/led-board-manager/supervisor-daemon.conf
 ```
-...__to the end of the `files =` line__, under the`[Include]` section of your `supervisord.conf` with just a space between the two paths.
+...__to the end of the `files =` line__, under the`[Include]` section of your `/etc/supervisor/supervisord.conf` with just a space between the two paths.
 This will tell supervisor to use the updated program configurations that the webgui generates.
 To disable this feature, simply remove this line.

 ###### Example:
 ```